naashmtp/MC/README.md

 uvicorn web_manager:app --host 0.0.0.0 --port 8000
 ```

 Open `http://localhost:8000` to configure the connection to your Minecraft server.
-Once configured you can send commands, broadcast messages, ban or whitelist players, restart the server and view the latest log lines.
+During setup you will also choose an admin password required to access the dashboard.
+Once configured you can log in and send commands, broadcast messages, ban or whitelist players, restart the server and view the latest log lines.

-On first launch you will be asked for the server directory and RCON details.
+On first launch you will be asked for the server directory, RCON details and an admin password.
+The password is stored as a SHA256 hash in `server_config.json` and is required to log in.
 The dashboard then allows you to manage the server entirely from your browser.